mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Cloze Prompt Task with Entity Representations

 \minisection{Model} As in \citet{kassner-etal-2021-multilingual}, the word-based baseline models compute the candidate score as the log-probability from the MLM classifier.
 When a candidate entity in \Y{} is tokenized into multiple tokens, the same number of the word \mask{} tokens are placed in the input sequence, and the score is computed by taking the average of the log-probabilities for its individual tokens.

 On the other hand, \mlukeE{} computes the log-probability of the candidate entity in \Y{} with the entity \mask{} token.
 Each candidate entity is associated with an entity in mLUKE's entity vocabulary via string matching.
 The input sequence has the entity \mask{} token associated with the word \mask{} tokens in \Y{}, and the candidate score is computed as the log-probability from the MEP classifier.
-When the candidate entity is not found in the entity vocabulary, the log-probability from the word \mask{} tokens are used instead.
 We also try additionally appending the entity token of \X{} to the input sequence if the entity is found in the vocabulary.

+To accurately measure the difference between word-based and entity-based prediction, we restrict the candidate entities to the ones found in the entity vocabulary and exclude the questions if their answers are not included in the candidates (results with full candidates and questions in the dataset are in \Appendix{sec:full_mlama}).

 \minisection{Results} We experiment in total with 16 languages which are available both in the mLAMA dataset and the \mluke{}'s entity vocabulary.
-Here we only present the results from 9 languages (the full results in \Appendix{sec:full_mlama}), as we can make similar observations with the other languages. \Table{table:mlama} summarizes the top-1 accuracy results.
+Here we only present the top-1 accuracy results from 9 languages on \Table{table:mlama}, as we can make similar observations with the other languages.

-We observe that \xlmr{} performs notably worse than \mbert{} as mentioned in \citet{kassner-etal-2021-multilingual}.
-However, with extra training with the Wikipedia corpus, \xlmr{} shows a significant 8.9 points improvement in the average score and outperforms \mbert{} (26.3 vs. 25.1).
+We observe that \xlmr{}\ba{} performs notably worse than \mbert{} as mentioned in \citet{kassner-etal-2021-multilingual}.
+However, with extra training with the Wikipedia corpus, \xlmr{}\ba{} shows a significant 9.3 points improvement in the average score and outperforms \mbert{} (27.8 vs. 27.2).
 We conjecture that this shows the importance of the training corpus for this task.
 The original \xlmr{} is only trained with the CommonCrawl corpus \citep{conneau-etal-2020-unsupervised}, text scraped from a wide variety of web pages, while \mbert{} and \xlmr{} + training are trained on Wikipedia.
 The performance gaps indicate that Wikipedia is particularly useful for the model to learn factual knowledge.